 Pitney Bowes SendSuite Tracking Online provides just the solution that campus mail centres need for faster package processing and delivery notifications, so that students, staff and faculty are getting their parcels when they expect to, and mail centres aren’t bogged down in ever-growing package backlogs.
-Try it free for 30 days.

 You may also like

 Improving the speed and efficiency of campus mail centres often comes down to how managers are responding to business challenges.Learn More